paulb/clojure-utilities/README.md

 `(ns+ <namespace>)` does the same as `ns-` except that all defined namespaces are referred to local functions, whether `:as` or `:refer` were already declared.

+### Function capture

+`(capture <expression>)` captures the given `def` or `defn` expression and returns it to be evaluated in the current namespace.

+E.g., `capture defn airspeed-velocity [swallow] (:airspeed-velocity swallow))` will generate the function `airspeed-velicty` in the current namespace, and store the source code.

+Errors:
+- :op-not-supported
+- :expression-already-exists

+`(modify <expression>)` replaces an existing expression with a new version.

+Errors:
+- :op-not-supported
+- :expression-not-found

+`(local <name>)` imports the specified named expression into the current namespace.

+`(local-multi [<name> & <names>])` imports the specified named expressions into the current namespace.

+`local` and `local-multi` return no errors.
+Output is a list of found expressions.
+An empty list indicates none of the named expressions was found.

 ### Macro functions